Searching other layers

 The redaction search targets the comments that are made for redactions on the word layer.
 All redactions are annotated as

-on the word layer, which is what appears on the search results page for redactions.
+___on the word layer, which is what appears on the Search results page for redactions.
 However, the pattern for redaction must match the comments in the redaction layer.
-Therefore, searching for___
+Therefore, searching for___on the redaction layer won’t display any results but searching.*name.*will show all redactions that contain “name” in the comment.

 To find matches for every superlative adjective in APLS:

-- Go to the search page.
+- Go to the Search page.

 - Select the